LED Lighting Institute

 3-Day LED Lighting Institute

-To reserve your place at our three-day LED lighting institute, fill out the registration form and include a deposit of $1200 (balance due by October 31, 2014).
+To reserve your place at our three-day LED Lighting Institute, fill out the registration form and include a deposit of $700 (balance due by event date).
 The course fee includes continental breakfasts and buffet lunches as well as all course materials and manuals.
 The LRC will also supply all lighting equipment.

 Course fee (New York State residents)

-The New York State Energy Research and Development Authority (NYSERDA) is providing funding to offset a portion of the registration fee for many New York State residents.
-If you are a resident of New York State (living or working in one of the following utility territories: Central Hudson Gas and Electric Corporation; Consolidated Edison Company of NY, Inc.; New York State Electric and Gas Corporation; National Grid; Orange and Rockland Utilities, Inc.; Rochester Gas and Electric Corporation), and you register by October 10, 2014, the course fee is $720.
-The fee for registration after October 10 is $780.
+If you are a resident of New York State (living or working in one of the following utility territories: Central Hudson Gas and Electric Corporation; Consolidated Edison Company of NY, Inc.; New York State Electric and Gas Corporation; National Grid; Orange and Rockland Utilities, Inc.; Rochester Gas and Electric Corporation), and you register by November 1, 2016, the course fee is $560.
+The fee for registration after November 1 is $600.

-To reserve your place at our three-day LED lighting institute, fill out the registration form and include a deposit of $360 (balance due by October 31, 2014).
+To reserve your place at our three-day LED Lighting Institute, fill out the registration form and include a deposit of $280 (balance due by event date).
 The course fee includes continental breakfasts and buffet lunches as well as all course materials and manuals.
 The LRC will also supply all lighting equipment.

 Continuing education credits

-Participants will earn 22.25 AIA Health, Safety, Welfare Learning Units (LUs/HSW) for attending the LED Lighting Institute and will receive a Continuing Education Certificate in LED Lighting from the LRC.
+Participants will earn 22.25 American Institute of Architects (AIA) Health, Safety, Welfare Learning Units (LUs/HSW) for attending the LED Lighting Institute.
+Participants also earn Continuing Education Units (CEUs) and will receive a Continuing Education Certificate in LED Lighting from the LRC.
+The LED Lighting Institute is eligible for LEED and NCQLP maintenance credits.

 We have negotiated a special rate for hotel accommodations.
 For information on registration, travel, or CEUs, call Dan Frering at 518-687-7149, or email email@example.com.